huzaifazahid1/The-Wardrobe/README.md

 - **Cart page:** An static cart page is implemented
 - **Checkout page:** An static Checkout page is implemented
 - **Mens collection page:** An static Mens collection page is implemented
+- **Womens collection page:** An static Womens collection page is implemented
+- **Accessories collection page:** An static Accessories collection page is implemented
 - **Collection page:** An partially dynamic collection page is implemented
+- **Submit Email page:** An static Submit Email page is implemented with some JavaScript, for reset password process
+- **Verify OTP page:** An static Verify OTP page is implemented with some JavaScript, for reset password process
+- **Reset Password page:** An static Reset Password page is implemented with some JavaScript, for reset password process
 - **Node.js Server:** A simple server using Express.js serves static files and handles routing.

 ## Technologies Used